ctkelley/MultiPrecisionArrays.jl/README.md

 - Polyester
 - SIAMFANLEquations

 and use LinearAlgebra and SparseArrays from Base.
-Sometime (far away) I will remove SIAMFANLEquations from the list once I get a custom (for GMRES-IR) GMRES solver in here.
-Polyester is here to stay because threading with ```Polyester.@batch``` makes the LU for Float16 run much faster.
+I use the Krylov solvers and examples from SIAMFANLEquations.
+Polyester is here because threading with ```Polyester.@batch``` makes the LU for Float16 run much faster.
+Once LU for Float16 is in LAPACK/BLAS, I will eliminate that dependency.

 ## Endorsement